w3f/polkadot-wiki/docs/learn/learn-xcm-transport.md

 There are three primary methods for message passing, one of which is under development:

-1. XCMP (Cross-Chain Message Passing)
+1. XCMP (Cross-Consensus Message Passing)
 2. Horizontal Relay-routed Message Passing (HRMP/XCMP-lite)
 3. VMP (Vertical Message Passing)